Game-Theoretic Multiagent Reinforcement Learning

-\section{Learning in General-Sum Games}
+\chapter{Learning in General-Sum Games}

-Solving general-sum SGs entails an entirely different level of difficulty than solving team games or zero-sum games.
-In a static two-player normal-form game, finding the NE is known to be $PPAD$-complete \citep{chen2006settling}.
+Solving general-sum stochastic games (SGs) entails an entirely different level of difficulty than solving team games or zero-sum games.
+In a static two-player normal-form game, finding the Nash equilibrium (NE) is known to be $PPAD$-complete \cite{chen2006settling}.

-\subsection{Solutions by Mathematical Programming}
+\section{Solutions by Mathematical Programming}

-To solve a two-player general-sum discounted stochastic game with discrete states and discrete actions, \cite{filar2012competitive} [Chapter 3.8] formulated the problem as a nonlinear programme; the matrix form is written as follows:
+To solve a two-player general-sum discounted stochastic game with discrete states and discrete actions, \cite{filar2012competitive} [Chapter 3.8] formulated the problem as a nonlinear program; the matrix form is written as follows: